engram-network/tokio-docker/README.md

 ```

 ## Available Features
-- Starts from the Altair Fork and preparation to Deneb Fork
+- Starts from the Altair Fork and going to Deneb Fork
 - The Striatum JSON-RPC API is available at http://striatum_el:8545
 - The Lighthouse client's REST APIs are available at http://lighthouse_cl:5052
 - Engram Validator Deposit Adress `0x4242424242424242424242424242424242424242` This can be used to onboard new validators into the network by depositing 32 tGRAM into the contract